daidokoro/qaz/README.md

 __Important:__ When using Deploy-Time functions the Template delimiters are different: `<< >>` Qaz identifies items wrapped in these as Deploy-Time functions and only executes them just for before deploying to AWS.

+--

+The following are also accessible as Deploy-Time functions:
+ - file
+ - s3_read
+ - invoke
+ - GET

 __Deploy-Time Functions in action__